 3.2 Directions

-- Prepare muffin tin with liners or grease it lightly.
+- Line a muffin tin or grease it lightly.

-- In a mixing bowl, combine dry ingredients: flour, baking powder, and baking soda.
+- In one bowl, mix flour, baking powder and baking soda.

-- In another bowl, mix wet ingredients: eggs, milk, honey, melted oil, and vanilla extract.
+- In another bowl, whisk eggs, milk, honey, melted oil and vanilla.

 3.3 Tips for Perfect Muffins

-- Store leftover muffins in an airtight container at room temperature for up to three days, or freeze them for longer storage.
+- Store leftovers in an airtight container up to 3 days or freeze for later.

 Section 4: Making Breakfast Muffins Ahead of Time